Ward Cheney: Family

 Sons of the brothers who joined the enterprise were Frank Woodbridge and Arthur:

-Frank Woodbridge Cheney (born 5 June 1832) was a son of Charles.
-After graduation at Brown University in 1854, he joined the Cheney Brothers operations at Hartford.
+Frank Woodbridge Cheney (born June 5, 1832) was a son of Charles.
+After graduating from Brown University in 1854, he joined the Cheney Brothers operations in Hartford.
 He volunteered for the Civil War in 1862 and became lieutenant colonel of the 16th Connecticut Volunteers.
-The regiment went to the front on 29 August, 1,010 strong but undisciplined and almost wholly ignorant of drill.
+The regiment went to the front on August 29, 1,010 strong but undisciplined and almost wholly ignorant of drill.
 The Confederates were beginning the invasion of Maryland that ended in repulse at Antietam, and all available troops were hurried forward to meet them irrespective of experience as soldiers.
-On 12 September, Frank Cheney led his regiment of recruits in a skirmish that proved preliminary to the battle of Antietam, in which engagement he was severely wounded, late in the afternoon, while endeavoring to rally his men, who, never having had a battalion drill, had been thrown into disorder by the enemy's fire.
-Cheney's wound proved so serious that he was obliged to retire from the service on 24 December 1862.
+On September 12, Frank Cheney led his regiment of recruits in a skirmish that proved preliminary to the battle of Antietam, in which engagement he was severely wounded, late in the afternoon, while endeavoring to rally his men, who, never having had a battalion drill, had been thrown into disorder by the enemy's fire.
+Cheney's wound proved so serious that he was obliged to retire from the service on December 24, 1862.
 In 1863, Frank married Mary Bushnell, daughter of Horace Bushnell.
-They had 12 children.
+They had 12 children, including Marjory and Horace B. Cheney.
 Frank traveled in Europe, China, and Japan, studying the silk industries of those countries, and joined Cheney Brothers as its treasurer.
-His eldest son Horace B. Cheney followed in his footsteps.
+His eldest son, Horace, followed in his footsteps.

-Arthur Cheney (14 January 1837 - December 1878) was the youngest of Ward's three children.
-He interested himself in the drama and built the Globe Theatre, Boston, originally called Selwyn's Theatre.
+Arthur Cheney (January 14, 1837 – December 1878) was the youngest of Ward's three children.
+He was interested in drama and built the Globe Theatre in Boston, originally called Selwyn's Theatre.
 It was managed with varying success by Selwyn, Floyd, and others, and, when it was burned, was rebuilt by Arthur and carried on at a loss.

 In addition to Arthur, Ward Cheney also had two other children, Louis and Alice.